ieeeupsb/workshop_ESP8266/content/helloworld.md

 ### delay(TIME_IN_MILISECONDS)

 Finally to make the blinking noticeable we've introduced a delay to make the chip wait before executing the next instruction.
 </br>This function is useful when dealing with any microcontroller, as you might see later on.
+However, it isn't the best way to do it, as it stays static in one place and won't detect inputs!

 ### Before upload the code, remember to select the right board!